A black and white photo of a woman measuring their waistline with the article - Dieting To Misery: Being Overweight - across the top of the photo

 Advertisements

 Not only that, but I’d accidentally given myself a comfort/binge eating disorder (Did Poor Mental Health Cause My Unhealthy Relationship With Food?).
 This was an unforeseen consequence of training myself to no longer require relying on my friends.
-I used to require to go out drinking and dancing with my friends at the weekend in order to avoid an emotional breakdown.
+I used to need to go out drinking and dancing with my friends at the weekend in order to avoid an emotional breakdown.

 However, because my friends would constantly let me down, I kept having breakdowns.
 As a result of this, I’d constantly nosedive into an extremely dark place.
 Thus, I used takeaways and treat foods to eliminate that need to train myself to no longer require to go out drinking and dancing.